SebastianUA/terraform/google_cloud_platform/examples/compute_ssl/README.md

-# Work with AWS COMPUTE_SSL via terraform
+# Work with COMPUTE_SSL via terraform

 A terraform module for making COMPUTE_SSL.